Crash Bandicoot (character): Characteristics

 Crash was genetically engineered through the use of Cortex and Doctor Nitrus Brio's Evolvo-Ray.
 Before escaping from Doctor Neo Cortex's island fortress, Crash became romantically attached to a female bandicoot named Tawna, who was another one of Cortex's experiments.
 Crash's separation from Tawna at the hands of Cortex serves as the primary root of Crash's antagonism of Cortex.
 Crash is a very emotional character who is quick to laugh and quick to cry.
 While he has a danger-loving, fearless nature and loves a good fight, he prefers relaxing in the sun and rarely seeks out trouble deliberately.
 To the ire of his friend Crunch, but the amusement of his sister Coco, Crash is prone to impolite personal habits such as belching or scratching his posterior.

-Crash is generally depicted as a mute character, with the frequent exception of exclaiming "Whoa!" upon losing a life.
+Crash is generally depicted as a silent character, with the frequent exception of exclaiming "Whoa!" upon losing a life.
 In the Radical Entertainment games, Crash speaks in unintelligible gibberish, but gives a verbal exclamation of excitement in the ending sequence of Crash of the Titans.
 In the Skylanders Academy web series, he speaks in full sentences with an Australian accent and frequently uses slang.
 Crash narrates the epilogue of Crash Bandicoot 4: It's About Time in a fully articulate voice that Dalton Cooper of Game Rant described as "Morgan Freeman-esque".

 In the beginning of the series, Crash's sole offensive maneuvers were jumping onto his enemies and a distinctive technique in which he spins around like a tornado, kicking away anyone or anything that he strikes.
 In later games Crash can expand his range of abilities by defeating boss characters.
 The expanded abilities include a powerful splash, the ability to jump while in the air, the "Death Tornado Spin" (a variation of his spinning technique that allows him to hover through the air for a limited time), a bazooka that fires Wumpa Fruit, increased running speed, the ability to safely tip-toe on top of explosive crates, and the ability to jump at incredibly high heights.
 The games Crash of the Titans and Crash: Mind over Mutant allow Crash to further expand his offensive abilities with new fighting moves learned from collecting a magical substance known as "Mojo".
 In Skylanders: Imaginators, Crash has the ability to throw TNT crates, and can use his Yo-yo to bring in enemies to spin attack.